Carreau/phd-dissertation/parts/roleofactin.rst

 pVCA.

-The network formed by Arp2/3 is called a dendritic network, and is in particular found at the leading edge of the cell in the lamelipodia, and it is such a network is present in the bead system we will study hereafter.
+The network formed by Arp2/3 is called a dendritic network, and is in particular found at the leading edge of the cell in the lamellipodia.
+It is such a network that is present in the bead system we will study hereafter.

-AS for crosslinker, dendritic network are able to carry force across single actin filament by the intermediary of Arp2/3.
+As for crosslinkers dendritic networks are able to carry force across single actin filament by the intermediary of Arp2/3.
 Two dendritic network of Apr2/3 can also entangle and allow forces to be carried across them :cite:`Kawska2012`.